Request a Rep Icon

 Hypertensiond 2% 4%

 Adverse reactions are sorted by decreasing incidence in patients treated with ZEPOSIA.
-For adverse reactions pertaining to liver function tests, increases were transient and generally resolved without discontinuation.2
+For adverse reactions pertaining to liver function tests, increases were transient and generally resolved without discontinuation.

-From the first patient randomized (October 18, 2012) through the DAYBREAK data cutoff (February 1, 2022), the maximum continuous exposure was 110.8 months.
-The mean exposure to ZEPOSIA 0.92 mg in the parent trials and DAYBREAK was 70.4 months.1
+From the first patient randomized (October 18, 2012) through the DAYBREAK database lock (April 7, 2023), the maximum continuous exposure was 117.2 months.
+The mean exposure to ZEPOSIA 0.92 mg oral daily dose in the parent trials and DAYBREAK was 74.8 months.1,13

-Data are not an adequate basis for comparison of rates between ZEPOSIA and the active control.2
+Data are not an adequate basis for comparison of rates between ZEPOSIA and the active control.1

-Includes the following terms: nasopharyngitis, upper respiratory tract infection, pharyngitis, respiratory tract infection, bronchitis, rhinitis, respiratory tract infection viral, viral upper respiratory tract infection, rhinorrhea, tracheitis, and laryngitis.2
+Includes the following terms: nasopharyngitis, upper respiratory tract infection, pharyngitis, respiratory tract infection, bronchitis, rhinitis, respiratory tract infection viral, viral upper respiratory tract infection, rhinorrhea, tracheitis, and laryngitis.1

-Includes the following terms: alanine aminotransferase increased, gamma-glutamyl transferase (GG) increased, aspartate aminotransferase increased, hepatic enzyme increased, liver function test abnormal, and transaminases increased.2
+Includes the following terms: alanine aminotransferase increased, gamma-glutamyl transferase increased, aspartate aminotransferase increased, hepatic enzyme increased, liver function test abnormal, and transaminases increased.1

-TEAEs in ≥5% of Patients Treated With ZEPOSIA1
+TEAEs in ≥5% of Patients Treated With ZEPOSIA13

 TEAEs ZEPOSIA (N=2494) IR/1000 PY